Title: Sonic Forces

 Worth noting is the DLC called Episode Shadow.
 Which gives you a sort of prequel story about what Shadow’s up to before the events of the game, and it gives more context about the main villain Infinite’s backstory.
 It’s pretty short though, only like 3 stages long.
 Far as I can tell, it’s not that spoilery at all so you could play it first, but maybe wait until Sonic confronts Shadow personally in the main story first, just in case… it’ll make sense.
 But also, you can actually PLAY as Shadow in not just this episode, but in ALL of Modern Sonic’s stages also!
 That’s a first since Sonic and the Black Knight on Wii!

 Overall, I was VERY surprised at how much I enjoyed the game!
 People have been going on how bad it is, and even I was really getting irked at Sega for seemingly showing no effort or passion in this game, but you know what?
 I take most of it back!
 It’s not a FANTASTIC game, but it’s honestly a LOT better than most say it is.
 It’s also budget priced compared to other games (it’s $54.99 CDN as opposed to $79.99 CDN like say Super Mario Odyssey).
 I legit recommend it if you can get past its shortcomings and/or just a big Sonic fan like myself.
 Also, who doesn’t love observing the absurd Avatar creations (I’m looking at you derpy-eyed creations)?

-+ The game is surprisingly fun and actually having four playable characters is very much appreciated.
++ The game is surprisingly fun and actually having four playable characters (including Shadow) is very much appreciated.